• Home

 Space 220 Lounge, upper level and Dining Room, further lower level

-Space 220 offers a prix fixe menu (select an appetizer and entree a lunch and also a dessert at dinner for a set price).
-Options include salads, steak, chicken, salmon, pasta, and a burger.
+Space 220’s options include salads, steak, chicken, salmon, pasta, and a burger.
 All items are presented in unique ways to give you that futuristic space feel.

 Space 220 Steak and Potatoes

-Reservations Required are required at both Space 220 venues as it is a very new and popular restaurant.
+Reservations are highly suggested at both the Space 220 venues as it is a very new and popular restaurant.
 Reservations often fill up 60 days prior to the date in question.
+It is possible to walk up and be seated, especially for the lounge, though there may be a long wait.

 Shopping